MohamedHajr/Kubernetes-Notes/networking/README.md

 ### How to generate a service yaml for a deployment imperatively?
 kubectl -n ingress-space expose deployment ingress-controller --name ingress --port 80 --target-port 80 --type NodePort --dry-run=client -o yaml > ingress-svc.yaml

+### Where is CoreDNS config file located?
+`/etc/coredns/CoreFile`

+### For each resource kuberentes creates a sub domain with
+for each namespace the DNS server creates a subdomain all services are grouped together in another namespace called `svc` all services and pods are grouped together in the root domain for the cluster `cluster.local` by default.
+If records for pods are enabled, kubernetes generates a hostname by replacing the dots in the IP address by dashes.

+### Any record that the dns server can solve
+Forwarded to the nameserver specified in coreDNS  pods /etc/resolve.conf file where it is set to use the nameserver from the kubernetes node.

+###
+Core DNS create a service named kube-dns, the IP address of this service is configured as the namespace server on the pods.